owncloud/ocis/services/storage-users/README.md

 Starting with Infinite Scale version 3.1, you can define a graceful shutdown period for the `storage-users` service.

-IMPORTANT: The graceful shtutdown period is only applicapable if the `storage-users` service runs as stand-alone service.
+IMPORTANT: The graceful shutdown period is only applicable if the `storage-users` service runs as standalone service.
 It does not apply if the `storage-users` service runs as part of the single binary or as single Docker environment.
-To build an environment where the `storage-users` service runs as a stand alone service, you must start two instances, one _without_ the `storage-users` service and one _only with_ the the `storage-users` service.
-Note that the instances configured must be able to communicate on the same network.
+To build an environment where the `storage-users` service runs as a standalone service, you must start two instances, one _without_ the `storage-users` service and one _only with_ the the `storage-users` service.
+Note that both instances must be able to communicate on the same network.

 When hard-stopping Infinite Scale, it is possible that not all data from the decomposedfs (metadata) has been written to the storage.
 Such a hard stop may result in an inconsistent decomposedfs.
 To mitigate that situation, the following things have been implemented: